 I tried the AJA system test which allows you to write files up to 64GB, but the software always goes crazy if I try to write file sizes larger than 4GB and the Blackmagic Speed Test only lets you write files up to 5GB.

 While you can let both programs run indefinitely the problem is that the writing is what generates the heat and I was struggling to put down a long enough write process on the card to heat it up enough to induce thermal throttling (in my air-conditioned apartment).
-Since the tests do a read and write cycle, the cards were able to cool enough during the read cycle to maintain normal functionality.
+Since the tests do a read-and-write cycle, the cards were able to cool enough during the read cycle to maintain normal functionality.

 What I had to do was to do a long transfer from an SSD drive to the CFexpress card, then run the Black Magic Test to see how the hot card performs.

-Could I have just done a file transfer and check the stats that way?
+Could I have just done a file transfer and checked the stats that way?
 I tried this but the write speeds were all over the place.
 They’d start off at 300MB/s then drop down to 17MB/s then bounce up to 90MB/s.
 The types of files I wrote to the card would also affect performance.
 Could be some OSX issue, I’m not sure.

 The Results

-After running file transfer for only a few minutes then testing the cards with Black Magic Speed tests, sure enough, it was thermal throttling down to around 188Mb/s.
+After running file transfer for only a few minutes and then testing the cards with Black Magic Speed tests, sure enough, it was thermal throttling down to around 188Mb/s.
 I’ve seen it lower, but I ran the test a few times and this number was a nice consistent range of around 190MB/s.
 The cards are supposed to thermal throttle to 200MB/s so this makes sense.

 Once the card was totally cooled, after about five minutes it started running at its normal 480MB/s.

 Note that different cards from different brands have different firmware to control the thermal throttling.
 If this is part of the problem for Canon’s heat issue with the R5, then some of these card manufacturers should state on their product pages the thermal throttling limits of their cards.
-But we just don’t really know what’s going on inside the R5’s hot little bod.
+But we just don’t really know what’s going on inside the R5’s hot little body.

 I’ve seen this 200MB/s rating before, but I don’t know which cards and which brands throttle more or less.
 When I get some more CFexpress cards I can test for this with my oven test, aka summer in southern Japan.